 The collision between Greece-registered bulk carrier Pireas and Malaysian vessel Polaris happened at 2.28pm as the Pireas was on its way from Singapore to its next port of call at Tanjung Pelepas in Johor.

 "MPA is deeply concerned that the presence of unauthorised vessels in Singapore port limits can cause confusion for the international shipping community and threaten navigational safety in our waters," the statement added.

 An MPA spokesman said there were no reports of an oil leak.
 MPA is investigating the incident.

 Polaris, a Malaysian Marine Department vessel, is one of the vessels that trespassed on Singapore waters off Tuas last year.

-When contacted, the department's director-general Baharin Abdul Hamid said the Polaris was anchored and the Piraes was on its way when the vessels collided.
+When contacted, the department's director-general Baharin Abdul Hamid said the Polaris was anchored and the Pireas was on its way when the vessels collided.

-The ministry added that there were no injuries to the crew of both vessels and the Piraes was instructed to sail to the Port of Tanjung Pelepas where it is moored now.
+The ministry added that there were no injuries to the crew of both vessels and the Pireas was instructed to sail to the Port of Tanjung Pelepas where it is moored now.

 This is the first reported collision since Malaysia unilaterally gazetted altered port limits on Oct 25 last year.
 The new limits went beyond its past claims.
 In response, Singapore extended its port limits off Tuas to the full extent of its territorial waters.